-Other notable announced cost reduction and incentive measures the government intends to remove the requirement for a building consent for structures less than 60 sqm, and is exploring options to opt out of a building consent if the principal/owner has long-term insurance for the building work.
+In respect of housing, the government intends to reduce land costs by removing 'artificial constraints', requiring councils to zone for housing growth.
+To reduce construction costs, the government intends to remove the requirement for a building consent for structures less than 60 sqm, and is exploring options to opt out of a building consent if the principal/owner has long-term insurance for the building work.
 Further, from 1 July 2024, all projects under NZ\$65,000 (including goods and services tax) are to be exempt from the building levy.